MetPX/sarracenia/doc/sr_report.1.rst

 QUEUES and MULTIPLE STREAMS
 ---------------------------

-When executed,  **sr_log**  chooses a queue name, which it writes to a file named after the configuration file given as an argument to sr_log** with a .queue suffix ( ."configfile".queue).
+When executed,  **sr_report**  chooses a queue name, which it writes to a file named after the configuration file given as an argument to sr_report** with a .queue suffix ( ."configfile".queue).
-If sr_log is stopped, the posted messages continue to accumulate on the broker in the queue.
+If sr_report is stopped, the posted messages continue to accumulate on the broker in the queue.
 When the program is restarted, it uses the queuename stored in that file to connect to the same queue, and not lose any messages.

-File downloads can be parallelized by running multiple sr_log using the same queue.
+File downloads can be parallelized by running multiple sr_report using the same queue.
 The processes will share the queue and each download part of what has been selected.
-Simply launch multiple instances of sr_log in the same user/directory using the same configuration file,
+Simply launch multiple instances of sr_report in the same user/directory using the same configuration file,

-You can also run several sr_log with different configuration files to have multiple download streams delivering into the the same directory, and that download stream can be multi-streamed as well.
+You can also run several sr_report with different configuration files to have multiple download streams delivering into the the same directory, and that download stream can be multi-streamed as well.